 Maintain a record of the status of all credentials issued.

+[US / EZP800-63-2: §7.3.1.4 e) i)]

 AL4_CM_CSM#020 Validation of Status Change Requests

 Authenticate all requestors seeking to have a change of status recorded and published and validate the requested change before considering processing the request.
 Such validation should include: